-- 13. Government transfers The 2025 Operating Budget reflects a \$9.1-million increase due to (1) \$4.9-million increase in approved BC Housing budgets for Evelyne Saller Centre and Gathering Place health centre, (2) \$3.3-million increase in transfer from senior government to support local government housing initiative (PDS) under 2025 capacity funding program, and (3) \$0.9-million increase from Housing Accelerator Fund. - 14.
-Investment income The 2025 Operating Budget reflects an increase in revenues aligned with 2024 forecast in the investment portfolio and interest rate trends for 2025. - 15.
-Bylaw fines The 2025 Operating Budget reflects a 2.5% increase in penalties related to parking and Empty Homes Tax, which are fully offset by transfer to Empty Homes Tax reserve, in addition to \$0.3-million increase in collection agency fees. - 16.
-Other revenue The 2025 Operating Budget reflects revenue generation initiatives that include expansion of digital advertising's volume increase, parking management and other inspection and licensing revenue. - 17.
-Water The 2025 Operating Budget reflects a \$5.3-million increase due to a \$7.3-million increase in the water purchase costs charged by Metro Vancouver, combined with a \$16.7-million increase in transfer to reserve to offset the future Metro Vancouver water rate.
-This is partially offset by reduction in capital spend in 2025. - 18.
-Sewer The 2025 Operating Budget reflects a \$62.1-million increase for the sewer levy charged by Metro Vancouver to fund regional infrastructure growth combined with an increase in capital spend to achieve the sewer separation target. - 19.
-Solid Waste The 2025 Operating Budget reflects a \$7.2-million increase in labour and equipment costs consistent with inflation, along with new investments in waste collection, waste disposal and solid waste management services. - 20.
-Neighbourhood Energy The 2025 Operating Budget reflects an increase in external financing charges combined with staffing needs and a decrease in the annual repayment of internal financing costs, offset by a reduction in energy input costs relating to a shift in fuel from biomethane to hydroelectricity. - 21.
-Total Engineering The 2025 Operating Budget reflects an increase in expenses due to (1) asset deterioration in street, traffic and electrical operations, (2) public space costs related to parking expansion, Licence Plate Recognition (LPR) implementation, micromobility e-scooter project (Lime), and support for transitioning from resident parking only (RPO) to residential parking permit (RPP), and (3) rising contract extension costs related to street furniture. - 22.
-Police Services The 2025 Operating Budget reflects increases for (1) salary adjustments and increments per collective agreements expired in December 2024, (2) third party levy increases from E-Comm and Prime, (3) cost-of-living adjustment for Community Policing Centres, contract increase for nursing costs at the Vancouver Jail and implementation of mandatory psychological clinical interviews of new recruits, and (4) outfitting 981 body-worn cameras to all frontline staff, (5) operating costs for a Rapid DNA machine, and (6) a new position recommended by the Office of the Auditor General for the VPD's Enterprise Risk Management Unit.
+- Government transfers The 2025 Draft Operating Budget reflects a \$9.1-million increase due to (1) \$4.9-million increase in approved BC Housing budgets for Evelyne Saller Centre and Gathering Place health centre, (2) \$3.3-million increase in transfer from senior government to support local government housing initiative (PDS) under 2025 capacity funding program, and (3) \$0.9-million increase from Housing Accelerator Fund. - 14.
+Investment income The 2025 Draft Operating Budget reflects an increase in revenues aligned with 2024 forecast in the investment portfolio and interest rate trends for 2025. - 15.
+Bylaw fines The 2025 Draft Operating Budget reflects a 2.5% increase in penalties related to parking and Empty Homes Tax, which are fully offset by transfer to Empty Homes Tax reserve, in addition to \$0.3-million increase in collection agency fees. - Other revenue The 2025 Draft Operating Budget reflects revenue generation initiatives that include expansion of digital advertising's volume increase, parking management and other inspection and licensing revenue. - 17.
+Water The 2025 Draft Operating Budget reflects a \$5.3-million increase due to a \$7.3-million increase in the water purchase costs charged by Metro Vancouver, combined with a \$16.7-million increase in transfer to reserve to offset the future Metro Vancouver water rate.
+This is partially offset by reduction in capital spend in 2025. - Sewer The 2025 Draft Operating Budget reflects a \$62.1-million increase for the sewer levy charged by Metro Vancouver to fund regional infrastructure growth combined with an increase in capital spend to achieve the sewer separation target. - 19.
+Solid Waste The 2025 Draft Operating Budget reflects a \$7.2-million increase in labour and equipment costs consistent with inflation, along with new investments in waste collection, waste disposal and solid waste management services. - 20.
+Neighbourhood Energy The 2025 Draft Operating Budget reflects an increase in external financing charges combined with staffing needs and a decrease in the annual repayment of internal financing costs, offset by a reduction in energy input costs relating to a shift in fuel from biomethane to hydroelectricity. - 21.
+Total Engineering The 2025 Draft Operating Budget reflects an increase in expenses due to (1) asset deterioration in street, traffic and electrical operations, (2) public space costs related to parking expansion, Licence Plate Recognition (LPR) implementation, micromobility e-scooter project (Lime), and support for transitioning from resident parking only (RPO) to residential parking permit (RPP), and (3) rising contract extension costs related to street furniture. - 22.
+Police Services The 2025 Draft Operating Budget reflects increases for (1) salary adjustments and increments per collective agreements expiring in December 2024, (2) third party levy increases from E-Comm and Prime, (3) cost-of-living adjustment for Community Policing Centres, contract increase for nursing costs at the Vancouver Jail and implementation of mandatory psychological clinical interviews of new recruits, and (4) VPB administration increases due to internal realignment of positions and salary increments.
+The draft budget does not include additions that may arise from Council's approval of Vancouver Police Board budget to be presented in late-November.